Sin Bandera: 2002-2002: Formation, self-titled album

-Leonel García (from Mexico) had the idea to be soloist, he showed dexterity with the guitar and his voice, but this project remained frozen at the record companies; meanwhile, García wrote songs for other recognized artists from the 1990s such as Lynda Thomas.
+Leonel García (from Mexico) had the idea to be a soloist.
+He showed dexterity with the guitar and his voice, but this project remained frozen at the record companies; meanwhile, García wrote songs for other recognized artists from the 1990s such as Lynda Thomas.
 At the same time, Noel Schajris (from Argentina, now a nationalized Mexican) was preparing another solo album after making his debut in 1999.
 Both being musicians, composers and singers, they discovered the ideal formula to unite their talents and personalities in 2000.

 There was immediate chemistry: they spoke about their favorite music, of the albums they bought, and about the singer-songwriters they were most interested in, and coincided in everything.
 The two wanted to sing, but Noel preferred the piano, and Leonel, the guitar, for which at no time there was collision of interests, but an integration of musical inclinations.

-They later began to write and record their self-titled debut album Sin Bandera, which touched the feelings of the romantic public in a special way with the production of the fellow musician Aureo Baqueiro.
-In their first meeting they wrote three songs, during a single day.
+In their first meeting they wrote three songs during a single day.
 Composing songs was the best way for them to get to know each other.
 After having separate musical experiences, it turned out to be very exciting to feel the force that they achieved together.
+They wrote and recorded their self-titled debut album, which touched the feelings of the romantic public with the production of the fellow musician Aureo Baqueiro.

 The name "Sin Bandera" (Without a Flag) was adopted to transmit the idea to worry about world union.
 They both thought that we lived in a separate society, that we get to the point where we no longer believe in ideology or in language, and we end up thinking that one is the enemy of the other.
 As love and music do not have a flag, from that they were inspired to name their new musical adventure.
-The duo wants to spread that message through the music; We are one and that feeling is the best route to communication; That love is the fundamental energy that gives sense to all.
+The duo wants to spread that message through the music: We are one and that feeling is the best route to communication; love is the fundamental energy that gives sense to all.

 "Entra En Mi Vida" ("Come Into My Life"), their first single, is a song written by themselves, in which they express the magic of love and the emotions that occur upon a first encounter with that special someone.
-It was also the main theme of the Mexican telenovela Cuando Seas Mía ("When You're Mine").
+It was also the main theme of the Mexican telenovela Cuando Seas Mía (When You're Mine).
 The singles "Kilómetros" ("Kilometres") and "Sirena" ("Mermaid") also became favorites among the young public.
-Their success extended to Spain, Argentina, and the United States, Costa Rica and many other countries around the world.
+Their success extended to Spain, Argentina, the United States, Costa Rica and many other countries around the world.

-In 2002, Sin Bandera was nominated for a Latin Grammy award for "Best Group Album", which was awarded to them in Los Angeles, California on September 18.
+In 2002, Sin Bandera was nominated for a Latin Grammy award for Best Group Album, which was awarded to them in Los Angeles, California on September 18.
 It received various ¡Oye! and Lo Nuestro (Best Pop Album) awards, and an MTV Latino award (for Best Artist).